facebook/memlab/website/docs/guides/03-find-leak.md

 suspicious heap objects.

 Let's start by running the following command.
 Make sure to not specify any leak filter in the scenario file.
-MemLab will apply its build-in leak detectors which finds detached DOM elements and unmounted React Fiber nodes.
+MemLab will apply its built-in leak detectors which find detached DOM elements and unmounted React Fiber nodes.
-Sometimes this may not detect any memory leaks.
+Sometimes this may not detect all (or any) memory leaks.

 ```bash
 memlab run --scenario ~/memlab/scenarios/unbound-object.js